Trinity Bible ChapelTrinity Bible ChapelTrinity Bible ChapelTrinity Bible Chapel

 Jacob Reaume

 Born and raised in Guelph, Jacob holds a Master of Divinity from The Southern Baptist Theological Seminary in Louisville, Kentucky.
 He became pastor of Trinity Bible Chapel in August, 2009.
-Jacob is married to his high school sweetheart, Joanna, and together they have five children.
+Jacob is married to his high school sweetheart, Joanna, and together they have six children.

-CHURCH OFFICE
+CHURCH LOCATION

 Address: 1373 Lobsinger Line